-- 11.1.
-The purpose of an Initial Review by the Investigating Committee is to determine whether the complaint meets a sufficient threshold of evidence or seriousness to merit mounting a full investigation. - 11.2.
-The Investigating Committee will: - meet as soon as is practicable (and normally no later than 14 days) after their designation of the committee. - nominate a Chair from among them. - consider the evidence in a fair and professional manner. - draw conclusions based on the evidence available to it. - reach a majority view on the recommended course of action. - ask for any practical support it reasonably requires from Head Office. - provide the Registrar with an Initial Review Report containing: - the determination of whether the complaint should be further investigated. - brief reasons for their decision, identifying the relevant part of the Code of Ethics the complaint concerns. - o dates of meetings and attendance at meetings. - the names of any persons contacted for advice and the date when contacted. - \circ $\;$ any deviations from normal process and the reasons for it. - provide the Initial Review Report to the Executive and Governance Officer who will add these to the record in the secure confidential area. - 11.3.
-The Investigating Committee will not normally: - call witnesses. - keep a permanent record of their discussions.

-- inform any person, other than the Registrar and the Executive and Governance Officer of any matter relating to their deliberations. - reveal the identities of parties involved. - 11.4.
-The investigating Committee may normally: - meet virtually or in person. - ask the complainant for information in addition to the original complaint. - seek confidential advice from the Faculty Committee and Head Office staff. - 11.5.
+- 10.1.
+The purpose of an Initial Review by the Investigating Committee is to determine whether the complaint meets a sufficient threshold of evidence or seriousness to merit mounting a full investigation. - 10.2.
+The Investigating Committee will:

+- 10.2.1. meet as soon as is practicable (and normally no later than 14 days) after their designation of the committee; - 10.2.2. nominate a Chair from among them; - 10.2.3. consider the evidence in a fair and professional manner; - 10.2.4. draw conclusions based on the evidence available to it; - 10.2.5. reach a majority view on the recommended course of action; - 10.2.6. ask for any practical support it reasonably requires from the complaints team; - 10.2.7. provide the Registrar with an Initial Review Report containing: - 10.2.7.1. the determination of whether the complaint should be further investigated; - 10.2.7.2. brief reasons for their decisions, identifying the relevant part of the Code of Ethics the complaint concerns; - 10.2.7.3. dates of meetings and attendance at meetings; - 10.2.7.4. the names of any persons contacted for advice and the date when contacted; - 10.2.7.5. any deviations from normal process and the reasons for it. - 10.2.8. provide the Initial Review Report to the complaints team who will add stthese to the record in the secure confidential area. - 10.3.
+The Investigating Committee will not normally: - 10.3.1. call witnesses; - 10.3.2. keep a permanent record of their discussions; - 10.3.3. inform any person, other than the Registrar and the complaints team of any matter relating to their deliberations; - 10.3.4. reveal the identities of parties involved. - 10.4.
+The Investigating Committee may normally: - 10.4.1. meet virtually or in person; - 10.4.2. ask the complainant for information in addition to the original complaint; - 10.4.3. seek confidential advice from the Faculty and complaints team.

+- 10.5.
 There may be occasions where a complaint contains more than one element and not all elements merit further investigation.
-Where some elements of a complaint are determined to merit investigation, but other elements are not, the Initial Report should identify which elements merit further investigation, and which do not. - 11.6.
-The Registrar will share the Initial Review Report confidentially with the Faculty Committee. - 11.7.
+Where some elements of a complaint are determined to merit investigation, but other elements are not, the Initial Report should identify which elements merit further investigation, and which do not. - 10.6.
+The Registrar will share the Initial Review Report confidentially with the Faculty Committee. - 10.7.
 The Faculty Committee will satisfy itself that any deviations from normal process have not undermined the fairness or effectiveness of the Investigating Committee.
-If it is not satisfied, then it should designate a new Investigating Committee in accordance with these procedures.
+If it is not satisfied, then it should designate a new Investigating Committee in accordance with this procedure.

-12. Recommendation not to proceed to full investigation
+11. Recommendation not to proceed to full investigation